Sahar Tabar has undergone 50 physical surgeries to make her face resemble that of Angelina Jolie.

 Actually, no. I did not even think about being like Jolie.
 Also, I did not want to resemble the cartoon character “Rotting Bride.”
-Now I understand that I have something to do with them, but I am a muse myself and remembering someone is not an end in itself.
+Now I understand that I look something like them, but I am a muse myself and imitating someone is not an end in itself.

 The many articles about Tabar leading up to her apparent confession did not contain any quote from a direct interview with her or a social media post from her affirming the number of surgeries she allegedly undertook, her purported dieting, or whether her actual motivation was to like the Academy Award-winning actress.
 A video posted by the British newspaper The Sun, for example, captures Tabar speaking Farsi, but our translation of that video found in contained no mention of Jolie.

 Like other “viral” stories, the report on Tabar had spread without much in the way of sourcing, aided in part by her unique pictures.

 POSTSCRIPT — In October 2019, news accounts reported that Tabar had been arrested by Iranian authorities for ‘blasphemy’:

 The social media star known as Sahar Tabar was detained on the orders of Tehran’s guidance court, which deals with “cultural crimes and social and moral corruption”, [the semi-official news agency] Tasnim said.

 She faces charges including blasphemy, inciting violence, gaining income through inappropriate means and encouraging youths to corruption, the news agency added.